PavanRangani/docs/docs/prd/incentive-stock/exercise.md

     - Shows decimal.
     - `Exercised Gain` = `Shares Held or Shares Sold` * `[(Stock Price at Exercise)-(Exercise Price)]`.
     - Show total of `Exercised Gain` at the bottom in the column.
-  - Federal Tax Withholding
+  - Tax Withholding
-    - Decimal appears.
     - Applicable only for `NQSO` type.
+    - When `Tax Withholding` is Yes then shows `Tax Withholding Amount`.
+Decimal appears.
+    - When `Tax Withholding` is No then shows `No` .
+    - When`Tax Withholding` is Unknown then shows `-` .
   - Stock Basis
     - Decimal appears.
     - `Stock Basis` = `Shares Held or Shares Sold` * `Stock Price at Exercise`.
 Decimal is allowed.